pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 A recent example where this was necessary at scale was the introduction of a new processor architecture for Apple's M1 notebooks, for which (almost) no CI agents were available.
-Providing builds for `linux-aarch64`, `linux-ppc64le` or `windows-arm64` are often in similar situations.
+Distributors of packages for `linux-aarch64`, `linux-ppc64le` or `windows-arm64` are often in similar situations.

 The difficulty in cross-compilation is that it needs further attention and separation (both conceptually, as well as in metadata) on the different